Franklin Square (Washington, D.C.)

-Franklin Square is a square in downtown Washington, D.C.
+Franklin Square, or Franklin Park, is a square in downtown Washington, D.C.
 Purportedly named after Benjamin Franklin, it is bounded by K Street NW to the north, 13th Street NW on the east, I Street NW on the south, and 14th Street NW on the west.
 It is served by the McPherson Square station of the Washington Metro, which is located just southwest of the park.

 Features

 The park is partially terraced, and slopes uphill from I Street to K Street.
 There are many large trees, a significant quantity of grass, many benches, and a fountain in the center of the park.
-There is also a statue of Commodore John Barry on the west side of the park, dedicated in 1914.
+Commodore John Barry, a 1914 statue by John Boyle honoring the American Revolutionary War Continental Navy hero John Barry, is on the west side of the park.